 Where:

-What is the relationship between stock index futures and stock prices?
+The relationship between stock index futures and stock prices

-Stock index futures and stock prices are both determined by supply and demand in the marketplace.
+Stock index futures and stock prices are determined by market supply and demand.
 However, stock index futures are also affected by the “fundamental value” of the underlying shares.
-This means that stock index futures can be used to predict future movements in the stock market, while stock prices are only affected by current supply and demand .
+This means that stock index futures can predict future movements in the stock market, while stock prices are only affected by current supply and demand.

-Sometimes those prices might seem irrational, but they almost always follow suit with what is happening in the marketplace as a whole on a given day.
+Sometimes, those prices might seem irrational, but they almost always follow suit with what is happening in the marketplace on a given day.

 When do stock futures open?